DeusFacticius/nesd/README.md

 ### High Level overview / status

 * 6502 CPU emulation
-** Experimental use of fibers (coroutines) to simulate granular per-cycle operation
+  * Experimental use of fibers (coroutines) to simulate granular per-cycle operation
-*** Status -- Functional (with a few cheats here and there), but may ultimately be dropped for performance reasons.
+    * Status -- Functional (with a few cheats here and there), but  may ultimately be dropped for performance reasons.
 Most emulators don't seem to support this level of granularity, and while fibers seem like a good fit for reducing the complexity that would otherwise be necessary, the overhead they introduce may not justify the potential accuracy.
 * PPU emulation
-** Functional, albeit with some cheese:
+  * Functional, albeit with some cheese:
-*** Bus address / data line multiplexing via ALE (Address Line Enable) triggered octal latch (and resulting two-cycles-per-bus-operation) isn't emulated (yet); thus resulting quirks like open-bus / open-collector effects aren't simulated properly.
+    * Bus address / data line multiplexing via ALE (Address Line Enable) triggered octal latch (and resulting two-cycles-per-bus-operation) isn't emulated (yet); thus resulting quirks like open-bus / open-collector effects aren't simulated properly.
-** Still some sprite / OAM quirks yet to be tested / simulated (e.g. sprite overflow bugs that exist in real hardware, and some games expect).
+  * Still some sprite / OAM quirks yet to be tested / simulated (e.g. sprite overflow bugs that exist in real hardware, and some games expect).
-** Sub-frame behavior of some mechanisms to be refined / investigated
+  * Sub-frame behavior of some mechanisms to be refined / investigated
+* APU
-* APU -- not implemented at all yet.
+  * Currently only stubbed out, not implemented at all yet.
 * Mappers
-** Only NROM (Mapper #000) implemented at this time.
+  * NROM (currently only mapper supported)
-*** NROM - still some fog surrounding details of PRG RAM presence / configuration.
+    * Still some ambiguities surrounding details of PRG RAM size / presence / configuration.
+    * Ditto ^, Re: CHR ROM vs. RAM.
+SMB uses NROM, but attempts to write to pattern tables.
+  * No other mappers supported yet.
 * ROM file support
-** Currently only iNES 1.0 format implemented
+  * Currently only iNES 1.0 format implemented
-*** iNES 2.0 format is backwards compatible with iNES 1.0 though, so while iNES 2.0 can be read / used, implementation doesn't currently utilize the additional features provided by newer format.
+    * iNES 2.0 format is backwards compatible with iNES 1.0 though, so while iNES 2.0 can be read / used, implementation doesn't currently utilize the additional features provided by newer format.
-* SDL 2.0 used for presentation layer
+* SDL2 used for presentation layer
-** Theoretically portable / cross-platform with no code-changes, but so far only developed and tested on intel OSX.
+  * Theoretically portable / cross-platform with no code-changes, but so far only developed and tested on intel OSX.

 ### Development Operations